-WMO is the specialised agency of the United Nations for meteorology (weather and climate), operational hydrology and related geophysical sciences, with over 191 Member States and Territories.
+The WMO is the United Nations’ specialised agency for meteorology (weather and climate), operational hydrology and related geophysical sciences.
+It has more than 191 Member States and Territories.

 WMO Space Programme

-- EUMETSAT satellites are a component of the space segment of the WMO Integrated Global Observing System (WIGOS) of the WMO World Weather Watch, and EUMETSAT is involved in corresponding training and data access activities to facilitate the use of and access to satellite data.
+- EUMETSAT satellites are a component of the space segment of the WMO Integrated Global Observing System (WIGOS) of the WMO World Weather Watch, and EUMETSAT is involved in corresponding training and data access activities to facilitate the use of and access to satellite data;

 Global Framework for Climate Services (GFCS)